1992 United States presidential debates: Viewership

 An estimated 51.2 million viewers tuned into the debate.

 October 15: Second presidential debate (University of Richmond)

 The second presidential debate between President George H. W. Bush, Governor Bill Clinton, and Businessman Ross Perot took place on October 15, 1992, at University of Richmond in Richmond, Virginia.

 The town hall style debate was moderated by Carole Simpson of ABC with 109 uncommitted voters as questioners.
 Questions were focused primarily on domestic issues and the economy, although no subject was restricted.

+The "Giant sucking sound" is a famous phrase coined by Perot during the 1992 debates to warn that the North American Free Trade Agreement (NAFTA) would pull manufacturing jobs out of the United States.

 Clinton emerged out as the winner of the second debate leading over both Bush and Perot.
 A poll conducted by CNN/USA TODAY from Oct.
 16–18, showed 58 percent calling Clinton the winner, 16 percent said Bush won and 15 percent said Perot.
 The format decided was: